—1. Project for the Ekur of Enlil in Reykjavík to meet the strong growth of Zuism in Iceland

 —3.
 Sterile polemics in internet groups

-Recently, the representatives of some Anglo-American internet groups promoting Sumerian-Mesopotamian and Semitic-Canaanite religions have been engaged in spreading misleading informations about Zuism and attacks on Zuists.
+Recently, the representatives of some Anglo-American internet groups promoting Sumerian-Mesopotamian and Semitic-Canaanite religions have been engaged in spreading misleading informations about Zuism and attacks on individual Zuists.

-The basic mistake they make is to fully identify Zuism with the Zuist Church of Iceland and some of its members (among about 2000 registered members).
+The basic mistake that they make is to fully identify Zuism with the Zuist Church of Iceland and some of its members (among about 2000 registered members).
 Zuism, an officially recognised religion under Icelandic law, is a generic term synonymous of Sumerian-Mesopotamian Neopaganism; it is an international religious movement represented by many different people who believe in Sumerian-Mesopotamian religion.
 It has not to be confused with any institutional formation and with the past history of some members of the Zuist Church.

 Zuist websites will not attack these groups, as Zuists are not interested in sterile polemics.
-Zuism is not antagonistic towards these groups, which include “Garden of Eden”, “Gateways to Babylon”, “Gnostic Temple of Inanna”, “House of Inanna”, “Purified with Cedar”, “Tablet of Destiny”, “Temple of Inanna”, “Temple of Inanna and Dumuzid”, and that which appears to be the largest one, called “Temple of Sumer”, from which the polemic started.
+Zuism is not antagonistic towards these groups, which include “Garden of Eden”, “Gateways to Babylon”, “Gnostic Temple of Inanna”, “House of Inanna”, “Purified with Cedar”, “Tablet of Destiny”, “Temple of Inanna”, “Temple of Inanna and Dumuzid”, and that which appears to be the largest one, called “Temple of Sumer”, from which the polemic was started.
 Instead, Zuists are interested in harmonious cooperation, especially with spiritually mature and academically prepared people.

 1. Zuism sækir um lóð í Reykjavík. zuism.is, 29 May 2018; Embættisafgreiðslur skrifstofu borgarstjórnar 31. maí 2018 – R18040226.
 Fundargerðarsíða, Reykjavíkurborg.